microsoft/azure-devops-auth-samples/Device_Profile_Sample/README.md

 ## Step 3: Run the sample

-1. Navigate to the sample in cloned repo `vsts-auth-samples/Device_Profile_Sample/Device_Profile_Get_Identity_Data/`
+1. Navigate to the sample in cloned repo `vsts-auth-samples/Device_Profile_Sample/`
 2. Use [Nuget package restore](https://docs.microsoft.com/en-us/nuget/consume-packages/package-restore) to ensure you have all dependencies installed
-3. Open the solution file `Device Profile - Get Identity Data.sln` in [Visual Studio IDE 2017](https://www.visualstudio.com/downloads/)
+3. Open the solution file `Device Profile Sample.sln` in [Visual Studio IDE 2017](https://www.visualstudio.com/downloads/)
 4. Open CS file `Program.cs` and there are 2 important fields to be aware of:
     * `VSTSResourceId` - Immutable value.
 Denotes that we need a VSTS access token.
     * `clientId` - Immutable value*. *Normally your app's registered AAD clientId, but for VSTS is must be the VS client ID provided
-    These fields are how we configure ADAL to aquire a VSTS access token for the authenticated user.
+    * `vstsAccountUri` - Mutable value.
+Denotes your vsts account URL (i.e. https://myaccount.visualstudio.com).
+Please update this with your account URL
+    * `restEndpoint` - Mutable value.
+Denotes which REST API endpoint we want to hit.
+We have configured it to return team project information.
 5. Build and run solution.
-You should see a console window waiting for text input.
-Input `userdata` to start the Device Profile auth flow.
-After authenticating you should see VSTS identity information displayed in the console window.
+You should see a console window with instruction on how to authenticate via the Device Profile flow.
+After authenticating you should see all team project information viewable by the authenticated identity displayed in the console window.